index prop replaced with reduce

 <v-select :options="options" label="country" :reduce="country => country.code" />

-View the full documentation for reduce
+View the full documentation for reduce.

 # Events instead of Callbacks